periklis/talks/2018-05-09-deep-dive-nixpkgs-bootstrap.md

 ## Motivation

-- Provide a simple overview of nixpkgs bootstrap
+- Provide an overview of Nixpkgs bootstrap process
-- Give a framework to understand the design
+- Explain the design of Nixpkgs bootstrap process
-- Usage hints for packaging
+- List some usage hints for package overrides

 ---

-## Nixpkgs key facts
+## Nixpkgs: key facts

 - Single repository for all packages incl.
 DSL-packages
   - e.g. gcc and haskellPackages.pandoc